eantonini/Power_density_of_large_wind_farms/README.md

 ## Changing WRF set-up files

-In the paper, we performed simulations with different combinations of geostrophic winds, Coriolis parameters, and installed power density.
+In the paper, we performed simulations with different combinations of geostrophic winds, Coriolis parameters, and installed capacity density.

 The set-up files included in this repository are for a geostrophic wind of 16 m/s, Coriolis parameter of 1.05 x 10^(-4) rad/s, and installed capacity density of 9 W/m^2.